opulo-inc/docs/content/en/openpnp/FTP/_index.md

   - 0603 Resistors and LEDs in tape reels
   - Universal Mounting Kit pieces
   - Printed tray feeders

-- Read through the [OpenPnP Wiki](https://github.com/openpnp/openpnp/wiki/User-Manual).
-It'll be super important to getting going with your machine. **These docs are meant to augment the OpenPnP docs, not replace them.**
+It's highly recommend to take some time to read through the [OpenPnP Wiki](https://github.com/openpnp/openpnp/wiki/User-Manual).
+The OpenPnP documentation is much more in depth that this guide, as this guide is meant to get you up and running quickly with a known board and configuration.
+As you set up your own jobs, the OpenPnP documentation will be your primary reference.